hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 since the authors didn't choose a very simple example.
 Let's go through the invocations and the return values one by one.

-First, let me explain the prefixes to you: there is a `!` and a `?` character with real semantical meaning.
+First, let's observe that the prefixes hold real semantical meaning.
 The `!` character will match any one character, similar to `.` in regular expressions.
 The `?` character, on the other hand, holds the same meaning as `.*` in regular expressions, i.e. it will match zero or more of any character.
 This means that the match expression, transcribed into PCRE, would be `A (.) (.)* (\2)* (\1)* (.)*`.
 Don't worry if that doesn't tell you much yet, I have another example that you can try to wrap your heads around.

 For now, let's try to decypher the return values.
 It gives us back a two-element list, the first element of which is another list.
 The second element is a